 Case Summary

-In 1972, the U.S. District Court for the Middle District of Louisiana ruled for the defendants, finding that the one person, one vote principle did not apply to judicial elections and apportionment.
-The district court explained that the underlying rationale behind that principle is primarily to ensure that all elected representatives speak for approximately the same number of constituents.
-Given this, the one person, one vote principle is not relevant and should not be applied to the election of Judges, who neither represent constituents nor exercise legislative or executive functions in the same capacity as other elected officials do.
-In 1973, the U.S. Supreme Court affirmed the district court's ruling that one person, one vote does not apply to judicial apportionments and districting.
+• The federal district court ruled for the defendants on the grounds the one person, one vote requirement did not apply to judicial elections and apportionment.
+It explained the underlying rationale for one person, one vote, is primarily to ensure that all elected representatives speak for approximately the same number of constituents, and this shouldn’t apply to judges who neither represent constituents nor exercise legislative or executive functions like other elected officials do.

 Significance: The One Person, One Vote constitutional principle does not apply to judicial districts and apportionments.